MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-new-install.md

 * [Active Directory Federation Services](#active-directory-federation-services)

 New installations are considerably more involved than existing implementations because you are building the entire infrastructure.
 Microsoft recommends you review the new installation baseline to validate your exsting envrionment has all the needed configurations to support your hybrid certificate trust Windows Hello for Business deployment.
-If you're environment meets these needs, you can read the [Configure Windows Hello for Business settings](hello-hybrid-cert-whfb-settings.md) section to learn about specific Windows Hello for Business configuration settings.
+If your environment meets these needs, you can read the [Configure Azure Device Registration](hello-hybrid-cert-trust-devreg.md) section to prepare your Windows Hello for Business deployment by configuring Azure device registration.

 The new installation baseline begins with a basic Active Directory deployment and enterprise PKI.
 This document expects you have Active Directory deployed using Windows Server 2008 R2 or later domain controllers.